0x-r4bbit/pascalprecht.github.io/_posts/2014-07-21-polymer-vs-x-tag-here-is-the-difference.md

 ## From a bird's-eye view

 Taking a look at both websites, [Polymer's](http://polymer-project.org) and [X-Tag's](http://x-tags.org), it doesn't take long to realise that these projects follow different approaches, while both are built on top of the native technologies though.

-Whereas Polymer makes use of all four Web Components technologies, X-Tag only depends on the Custom Elements technology and gives the developer the right to opt in for ShadowDOM.
+Whereas Polymer makes use of all four Web Components technologies, X-Tag only depends on the Custom Elements technology and gives the developer the right to opt in for Shadow DOM.
 And that's okay because that just underlines the different philosophies behind these two projects.

 Polymer acts as a kind of thin sugar-layer on top of Web Components technologies, to unify the underlying APIs and try to give you a direction on how to use these independent APIs in combination.
 Polymer really gives you the feeling of packaging things together when creating custom components.
 Just take a look at the following simple example: